 For this purpose, HYPERGRYD proposes three different Key Enabling Technologies.

-Key Enabling Technology 1 - Modular reversible heat pumps with short-term PCM storage
+Key Enabling Technology 1 - Modular Heat Pump with short-term PCM storage

 AIT and OCHSNER aim at developing, building and testing a functional prototype of a decentralized, sound-optimized heat pump solution with refrigeration circuit modules connected in series or parallel for flexible operation.
 The heat pump is operated using the optimum/minimum refrigerant amount per refrigeration circuit.
 This renewable technology is intended to be installed decentralized for new buildings and can replace existing gas-fired boilers in large-volume residential or neighbourhood construction, maximizing decarbonization levels for existing housing in this segment.

-Key Enabling Technology 3 - Reversible CHP with steam engine
+Key Enabling Technology 3 - Reversible micro-CHP with steam engine and steam buffer

 Steam power offers unique possibilities to exploit low-exergy energy sources, such as renewables and waste heat, compared to conventional power cycle.
 However, today steam power mainly exists only in large centralized power plant with steam turbines, whereas small-scale steam power (< 1000 kW unit) should be implemented as a reciprocating piston engine.
 The solution proposed by HYPERGRYD is based on the SAAB SCANIAS steam engine project for automotive applications where specific power (kW/kg, kW/l, kW/Euro) was of paramount importance.
 Steam engine will realize small-scale DG (Decentralized Generation) implemented as steam power with unique energy flexibility capabilities including exploitation of waste heat from other technologies as internal combustion engines and high temperature fuel cells.
 The system also includes a TES (Thermal Energy Storage) solution called steam buffer (SB).
 The SB is a high-power density TES employing sensible heat mechanism with long cycle life compared to electric batteries.